 What Is Bank Fraud?

-When you deceive a financial institution to profit, you’re committing bank fraud under U.S Code Title 18 U.S.C 1344.
-So if you’re attempting to defraud a bank, credit union, mortgage lender or any other institution where people can deposit money, you could be facing bank fraud charges and should obtain the services of Seth Kretzer, criminal defense lawyer in Houston for legal guidance.
+When you deceive a financial institution to profit, you’re committing bank fraud under U.S. Code Title 18 U.S.C.
+1344.
+So if you’re attempting to defraud a bank, credit union, mortgage lender, or any other institution where people can deposit money, you could be facing bank fraud charges.
+Seek the services of Seth Kretzer, criminal defense lawyer in Houston, for legal guidance.

-Depending on the type of fraud you’ve been charged with and who the victim was, bank fraud can be either a felony or misdemeanor.
-For example, if you’re accused of forgery in Texas, and the incident involved a will, mortgage, contract, check, deed or credit/debit card, you’re facing a state jail felony.
+Depending on the type of fraud you’ve been charged with and who the victim was, bank fraud can be either a felony or a misdemeanor.
+For example, if you’re accused of forgery in Texas, and the incident involved a will, mortgage, contract, check, deed, or credit/debit card, you’re facing a state jail felony.

 Texas Bank Fraud Punishment

-For example, for an individual convicted of a state jail felony for forgery, the sentence could include up to 2 years in prison and up to $10,000 in fines.
+- For example, for an individual convicted of a state jail felony for forgery, the sentence could include up to 2 years in prison and up to $10,000 in fines.

-For a third-degree felony conviction, the maximum fine is the same, but the prison time could range from 2 to 10 years.
+- For a third-degree felony conviction, the maximum fine is the same, but the prison time could range from 2 to 10 years.

-For an individual facing a misdemeanor for this crime, the bank fraud punishment might include up to one year in jail and up to $4,000 in fines.
+- For an individual facing a misdemeanor for this crime, the bank fraud punishment might include up to one year in jail and up to $4,000 in fines.

 For these reasons, you may need an experienced lawyer to answer questions about what constitutes bank fraud and help build a defense against fraud charges.